-If you’re facing the prospect of liquidation or receivership, and would like to know if company administration could provide much-needed debt relief, feel free to contact us on 0800 644 6080 for a free consultation.
-With 100 offices across the UK, you’re never far away from expert and confidential advice.
+If you’re facing the prospect of liquidation or receivership, and would like to know if company administration could provide much-needed debt relief, feel free to contact us for a free consultation.
+With a network of offices across the UK, you’re never far away from expert and confidential advice.

 Further Reading on The Difference Between Liquidation and Administration